 The upper register is a much more striking find, rivaling in importance the famous Ara Pacis (Altar of Peace) or Forum of Augustus, both in Rome.
 For it depicted Octavian’s triumphal procession celebrated in Rome in 29 BC, to honor his Actium victory.
 Surviving portions depict a group of leading Romans accompanying the procession, and a few, very fragmentary, prisoners and lictors carrying the fasces, the bundle of rods that was the symbol of Roman official power.

 By immense good fortune, what must have been the central image has also been preserved.
-This is …
+This is the triumphal chariot of Octavian, an elaborately decorated …